Internal States of Hadrons in Relativistic Reference Frames: Appendix: The Commutation Relation Between and

 Analogously,

-Now we have the expressions for generator ${\hat{M}}_{03}$ and for internal Hamiltonian we are able to calculate their commutator.
-Due to the fact that each of the operators is composed of a few components, we will consider the commutators between this components.
-To simplify the calculating of commutators by Wick's theorem we will lead the products of operators in different order to the normal form.
+Knowing the expressions for the generator ${{\hat{M}}_{03}}$ and the internal Hamiltonian, we can calculate their commutator.
+Since each of those operators consists of several terms, let us consider commutators between those terms.
+While calculating the commutators, it is convenient firstly to convert the products of operators arranged in that or another order into the normal form with the help of Wick's theorem.

-Previously, we have used the fact that all operators are considered on Fock subspace state which contains one quark and one antiquark.
-Therefore operators, which in normal form containing two or more quark/antiquark operators (creation or annihilation) will have zero matrix elements for all basic elements on the Fock subspace, which we actually consider.
-Therefore, we will discard such operators.
-Given that each of the operators, which we consider contain one quark and one antiquark operators, their product will contain two quark operators and two antiquarks operators.
-So this product will contain ``extra" operators.
-By applying Wick's theorem to this product, we find that nonzero matrix elements on the considered space will have only those summands for which the ``extra" operators are paired together.
+Above, we have already used the fact that all operators are considered in a subspace of the Fock space, whose states include one quark and one antiquark.
+Therefore, the operators containing, in the normal form, two or more quark/antiquark creation or annihilation operators will have zero matrix elements for all basis elements of this subspace, so that such operators can be dropped.
+Taking into account that each of the operators concerned contains one quark and one antiquark operators, their product will include two quark and two antiquark operators, thus containing “redundant” operators.
+Applying Wick's theorem to this product, we obtain that only those terms will have nonzero matrix elements in the space concerned, in which the “redundant” operators are paired.